yupisanx/RIZING/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details

-## Acknowledgments

-- UI Design inspired by Solo Leveling
-- Icons from Feather Icons
-- Color palette from Tailwind CSS